graphql/graphql-spec/spec/Section 2 -- Language.md

 }
 ```

-If `name` comes back non-`null`, then the return value is the same as if the
+If `name` is resolved to a value other than `null`, then the return value is the
-nullability designator was not used:
+same as if the designators were not used:

 ```json example
 {